ambroiseodt/ambroiseodt.github.io/_news/announcement_26.md

 related_posts: false
 ---

-🤗 Invited to give a talk at Mila on <a href="https://arxiv.org/pdf/2602.06883">the role of smoothness in Vision Transformer finetuning<a/>.
+🤗 Invited to give a talk at Mila on <a href="https://arxiv.org/pdf/2602.06883">the role of smoothness in ViT finetuning<a/>.